Rounding up some ephemera that fell through the cracks of past roundups. Cheese, caves, mold, chicken mines, zippers, and dolphin movies…

 The clasp locker was intended for shoes, freeing Americans from the tyranny of laces: bureau of labor estimates $3.2 trillion annual lost productivity due to shoe tying, putting it just behind “adding cream to coffee” as a drain on the economy.
 “It must be obvious,” Judson claimed in his patent application, “that a shoe equipped with my device has all the advantages peculiar to a lace-shoe, while at the same time it is free from the annoyances hitherto incidental to lace-shoes on account of the lacing and unlacing required every time the shoes were put on or taken off the feet and on account of the lacing-strings coming untied.”
-The word “lace” has lost all meaning.
+OK, but the word “lace” has lost all meaning.

 The zipper did not immediately catch on.
 Two decades later, Gideon Sundback made improvements on the design, but it wasn’t until about 1923 that the zipper took off.
-That year, BF Goodrich used a clasp locker on their galoshes and called the “Zippers.”
+That year, BF Goodrich used a clasp locker on their galoshes and called them “Zippers.”
 The name stuck, even though it technically referred to the entire galosh, not just the fastener.

-Judson’s zipper-producing company started as the Universal Fastener Company, then became the Automatic Hook and Eye Company, then Hookless Fastener Company (after incorporating Sundback’s design), and finally—with a titular right turn—Talon.
+Judson’s zipper-producing company started as the Universal Fastener Company, then became the Automatic Hook and Eye Company, then Hookless Fastener Company, and finally—with a titular right turn—Talon.
 Talon is still around and still shilling zippers.
 But next time you’re eye level with someone’s crotch, take a good long look at their zipper.
 It will probably say YKK—that’s a Japanese zipper concern that controls roughly 50% of the world zipper market.
 In 2007, they were fined 150 million Euros as penalty for a zipper price-fixing scheme undertaken in cahoots with European zipper makers.
 Appeals are ongoing; the zipper market is high-stakes.
 Velcro, by the way, dates to 1948.